suresh-gandhi/Dodge/README.md

 # Dodge
 An endless falling block game where the player needs to dodge the blocks as far as he can.
-Made using Unity3D and used C# for scripting.
+Made using Unity 5 and used C# for scripting.